BookingSync/channel-api-docs/content/guides/rentals-synchronization.md

 }
 --end--

+> **Note:**: By default, we do not include rentals that are not instantly bookable in the API response, but we can include them upon request.

 ## Fetching Rental Availabilities

 Availability is a just a rental field (see [Rental Schema](https://demo.platforms.bookingsync.com/api-docs/index.html)).
 But it makes sense to sync availabilities more often than other information.